 Beware: the backup will include purchased music, TV shows, apps, and books; photos and video in the Camera Roll; and device settings, but it won't include anything you synced from your computer.
 To re-sync that stuff you'll need to sync with iTunes.
 For that reason we recommend backing up to your computer as well as iCloud.

-2) Save a compatible copy of iOS 9 in case you change your mind
+2) Save a copy of the old version of iOS

 As a general principle this is a sensible idea - you may change your mind and decide you want to downgrade from iOS 11 to iOS 10, and this will be easier if you make sure you've got a copy of the latest version of iOS 10 compatible with your device.
 But Apple is no longer signing iOS 9 (or or most versions of iOS 10, in fact - at time of writing the currently signed versions are 10.3.1 and 10.3.2) so it will be impossible to downgrade in any case.

 For future reference, if you have a copy on your hard drive you will find it, by default, by following this path: youruserfolder/Library/iTunes and then select the Software Updates folder for your device.
 (Access the Library folder in your user folder by holding down the Option key in Finder and selecting Go > Library.)

 Your Mac may have deleted this file, however.
 If so, launch your web browser and search for download ipsw.
 You'll find a number of sites offering links to the file you need.
 Make sure you get the right one for the device you use.

 3) Make room on your device

 If you have limited space on your phone you may not be able to perform the update - it's a fairly hefty download.
 To get ready, you can remove content you no longer need, which is a good idea in any case.
 See our guide to making room on your iPhone or iPad.
 Alternatively, you can update iOS in iTunes and save yourself the trouble.